TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

 Minimal example
 ===============

-Here, we intend to create a site package that outputs a single web page with the minimal effort.
-This site package can serve to test system output or as an example of the fewest required steps to create a working site package.
+We want to create a site package that outputs a single web page with minimal effort.
+This site package can be used to simply test system output or as an example of the fewest possible steps to create a working site package.

-For this example, in the CMS backend, create a standard page named :guilabel:`Minimal example` just under (inside) the page tree TYPO3 logo container.
-On this standard page, create a new TypoScript template record.
+To start, in the TYPO3 backend, create a standard page named :guilabel:`Minimal example` just under (inside) the page tree TYPO3 logo container.
+Create a new TypoScript template record on this page.
-Give the new TypoScript template a title, and make it a root level template, but do not include any static templates.
+Give the TypoScript template a title, and make it a root level template, but do not include any static templates.

 The TypoScript-only version